beaucarnes/freeCodeCamp/curriculum/challenges/english/10-python/basic-python/multiply-two-decimals-with-javascript.english.md

 ---
 id: 5c55e842103ae886fa3ba955
-title: Multiply Two Decimals with JavaScript
+title: Multiply Two Decimals with Python
-challengeType: 1
+challengeType: 9
 ---

 ## Description
 <section id='description'>
-In JavaScript, you can also perform calculations with decimal numbers, just like whole numbers.
+In Python, you can also perform calculations with decimal numbers, just like whole numbers.
 Let's multiply two decimals together to get their product.
 </section>